Christopher Monckton, 3rd Viscount Monckton of Brenchley

 Christopher Walter Monckton, 3rd Viscount Monckton of Brenchley (born 14 February 1952) is a British public speaker and hereditary peer.
-He is known for his work as a journalist, Conservative political advisor, UKIP political candidate, and for his invention of the mathematical puzzle Eternity.
+He is known for his work as a journalist, Conservative political advisor, UKIP political candidate, and climate denier and for his invention of the mathematical puzzle Eternity.

 Early on in his public speaking career topics centred on his mathematical puzzle and conservative politics.
 In recent years, his public speaking has garnered attention due to his denial of climate change and his views on the European Union and social policy.

 Personal life

-Monckton is the eldest son of Major-General Gilbert Monckton, 2nd Viscount Monckton of Brenchley (1915–2006), and Marianna Letitia, Viscountess Monckton of Brenchley (née Bower; 1929-2022), one-time High Sheriff of Kent and Dame of Malta.
-He has three brothers, Timothy, Jonathan and Anthony, and a sister, Rosa, wife of journalist Dominic Lawson.
+Monckton is the eldest son of Major-General Gilbert Monckton, 2nd Viscount Monckton of Brenchley (1915–2006), and Marianna Letitia, Viscountess Monckton of Brenchley (née Bower; 1929–2022), one-time High Sheriff of Kent and Dame of Malta.
+He has three brothers, Timothy, Jonathan and Anthony, and a sister, Rosa, Baroness Monckton of Dallington Forest, wife of journalist Dominic Lawson.

 Monckton was educated at Harrow School and Churchill College, Cambridge, where he received a B.A.
 (Classics, 1974, now M.A.), and at University College, Cardiff, where he obtained a diploma in journalism studies.
 In 1990, he married Juliet Mary Anne Malherbe Jensen.

 Monckton is a liveryman of the Worshipful Company of Broderers, an Officer of the Order of St John of Jerusalem, a Knight of Honour and Devotion of the Sovereign Military Order of Malta, and a member of the Roman Catholic Mass Media Commission.
 He is also a qualified Day Skipper with the Royal Yachting Association, and has been a trustee of the Hales Trophy for the Blue Riband of the Atlantic since 1986.

 On the death of his father in 2006 Monckton inherited the title Viscount Monckton of Brenchley, but owing to the House of Lords Act 1999 he did not gain a seat in the House of Lords.